 Individual competitors give a ten minute presentation in English on an engineering or technology subject of their choice in front of an audience and a panel of judges, followed by a five minute question and answer session.
 Usually, between 4 and 8 individuals compete at each of these events.
 There needs to be at least 4 participants to award a prize both for the winner and the runner up.

 Some Local Networks may organise additional competitions for university/student groups (minimum age 18) before the Local Network heat.

 Winners of all the Local Network heats progress to the next stage(s) of the competition.
 If there are many Local Network competitions held in one country, there is an option to hold a National (Area) Final before a Regional Final.

-Five PATW Regional Finals have been held in 2012 in the following locations around the world:
+Five PATW Regional Finals have been held in 2013 in the following regions around the world: